Causes of Truck Accidents in Pennsylvania

 Aggressive Driving

-Aggressive driving, characterized by behaviors such as speeding, tailgating, and erratic lane changes, significantly increases the likelihood of truck accidents.
-These actions reduce the driver’s ability to react to road hazards, maintain control of the vehicle, and safely maneuver in emergency situations.
-For large trucks, which require longer distances to stop and are more challenging to control, aggressive driving can be especially perilous, leading to devastating consequences for both the truck driver and others on the road.
+Aggressive driving, characterized by speeding, tailgating, and erratic lane changes, significantly increases the likelihood of truck accidents.
+These actions reduce the driver’s ability to react to road hazards, maintain vehicle control, and safely maneuver in emergencies.
+Aggressive driving can be especially perilous for large trucks, which require longer distances to stop and are more challenging to control, leading to devastating consequences for both the truck driver and others on the road.

 Impaired Drivers